PostHog/posthog.com/contents/blog/posthog-vs-optimizely.md

 Although Optimizely has web analytics through its content marketing platform, it relies on Google Analytics or other third-party analytics providers for advanced tracking and reporting.

 PostHog’s product analytics suite shines here.
-It treats feature flags and experiments as usage so you can analyze them like any other user behavior.
+It treats feature flags and experiments as usage, so you can analyze them like any other user behavior.
 On top of standard experiment results, you can use visualizations like trends, funnels, user paths, and even direct SQL access.

 <div className="overflow-x-auto -mx-5 px-5 w-screen md:w-auto">
 <table className="w-full mt-4">